zng-ui/zng/TODO/Performance.md

       - The background UI also needs to observe app updates.
       - Does not sound like a full background, more of a delayed render?
-  - Better performance when many UI items need to compute, if layout is invalidated for many widgets we want to use rayon join to work in multiple branches of an ui_list at the same time.
+  - Better performance when many UI items need to compute, if layout is invalidated for many widgets we want to use rayon join to work in multiple branches of an ui_vec at the same time.
     - Rayon join done at the widget level, `par_for_each`.
     - Init, update, event just works.
     - Layout just works?